Yotsakorn Burapha

-Yotsakorn Burapha (ยศกร บูรพา, born 8 June 2005), better known as Yotsakorn, is a Thai professional footballer who plays primarily as a striker for Singapore Premier League club Hougang United, on loan from Thai League 1 club Chonburi and the Thailand national team.
+Yotsakorn Burapha (ยศกร บูรพา, born 8 June 2005) is a Thai professional footballer who plays primarily as a striker for Thai League 1 club Chonburi and the Thailand national team.

 International career

 Youth

 In July 2025, Yotsakorn was called up to the Thailand U23 squad for the 2025 ASEAN U-23 Championship.
+In September 2025, he was then called up against to Thailand U23 squad for the 2026 AFC U-23 Asian Cup qualification.

 Senior

 Yotsakorn made his Thailand national team debut on 12 October 2023 in a friendly match against Georgia.
 In the 8–0 defeat, he was substituted for Purachet Thodsanit after half-time.

+Yotsakorn scored his first international goal during the 2026 ASEAN Championship fixtures against Laos in a 5–0 thrashing win on 25 July 2026.
+He was awarded best young player of the tournament.